 Where to book your appointment/ apply for your visa:

-TLScontact operates from both London and Edinburgh with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
-Please refer to our consular district map for details.
+TLScontact operates from London and Manchester (serving the German Embassy in London) as well as Edinburgh (serving the German Consulate General in Edinburgh) with two distinct jurisdictions and your place of residence determines which Visa Application Centre you will need to contact to apply for your visa.
+Please refer to our consular district map for additional details.

 Accompanying spouses of ICT Card holders are usually exempt from the requirement regarding basic German language proficiency.